scottalmond/EscapeRoom/resources/DESIGN.md

 - Requirement [TIER 1] [Software] [Management]: The finale shall follow a pre-scripted narrative.
 	- Implementation [Software]: The wall computer will play video with sound as dictated by the narrative.

 Attempting to design reconfigurable puzzles that target a variable number of players has proven challenging.
-To limit scope, a finite number of players was settled upon.
+To limit scope, a finite number of players was chosen.
 - Requirement [TIER 1] [Software] [Management]: The finale shall be designed to be operated by five players.

 - Implementation [TIER 2] [Software]: The goal of the finale shall be an immersive audio-visual experience that impresses players.